jdcook/fresh_cooked_tweens/readme.md

 - **Call `FCTween::ClearActiveTweens()`**
-  - This is useful for changing levels, if you know you want all tweens to stop executing
+  - This is useful for changing levels, if you know you want all tweens to stop executing.

 - **Make the lamda itself safe**